 Resistance management should also be considered when choosing a fall herbicide program.
 “Glyphosate has been included in burndown treatments for 20 years or more.
 Now, marestail, kochia and prickly lettuce all have some measure of tolerance to glyphosate,” Cochrane says.
 “That’s where the Arylex active in Quelex really shines.
 A tank mix of glyphosate plus Quelex herbicide will control resistant broadleaf weeds and help manage resistance development.”

-Visit our website and ask your local Corteva Agriscience representative for more information about the benefits of the Corteva Agriscience™ portfolio of cereal herbicides.
+Ask your local Corteva Agriscience representative for more information about the benefits of the Corteva Agriscience™ portfolio of cereals herbicides.

 ™ ® Trademarks of Corteva Agriscience and its affiliated companies.
 OpenSky, PowerFlex® HL, Quelex® and Tarzec™ are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
 Arylex® is a registered active ingredient.
 Always read and follow label directions.